MicrosoftDocs/entra-docs/docs/external-id/direct-federation.md

 After setting up federation, the sign-in experience for the external user depends on your sign-in settings and whether the partner's domain is Microsoft Entra verified.

-### Federation with non-verified vs. verified Microsoft Entra domains
+### Federation with verified and non-verified domains

-You can set up SAML/WS-Fed IdP federation with Microsoft Entra ID verified domains in other tenants, including verified domains where the tenant has undergone an [admin takeover](~/identity/users/domains-admin-takeover.md).
+You can set up SAML/WS-Fed IdP federation with:

+- **Microsoft Entra ID verified domains**: These are domains that have been verified within Microsoft Entra ID, including those where the tenant has undergone an [admin takeover](~/identity/users/domains-admin-takeover.md).
+- **Non-verified domains**: These are domains that aren’t DNS-verified in Microsoft Entra ID.

-- If the parter domain you're federating with is a *verified* Microsoft Entra domain, Microsoft Entra ID is the primary identity provider used during invitation redemption.
+For verified domains, Microsoft Entra ID is the primary identity provider used during invitation redemption.
 In the case of B2B collaboration in a workforce tenant, you can [change the redemption order](cross-tenant-access-overview.md#configurable-redemption) to make the federated IdP the primary method.
-Currently, redemption order settings aren't supported in external tenants or across clouds.
+Currently, redemption order settings aren’t supported in external tenants or across clouds.

-- If the partner's domain is *not a verified* Microsoft Entra domain, users from the external organization are authenticated using the federated SAML/WS-Fed IdP.
+For non-verified domains, users from the external organization are authenticated using the federated SAML/WS-Fed IdP.

 ### Federation with unmanaged (email-verified) tenants